-Extrapolation from in vitro metabolism data to the in vivo situation may be difficult although some progress has been made, in particular in combination with PBPK modelling (Coecke et al., 2013; Wilk-Zasadna et al., 2014; see also Section 3-3.5.3).
+Extrapolation from in vitro metabolism data to the in vivo situation may be difficult although some progress has been made, in particular in combination with Physiologically Based PharmacoKinetic (PBPK) modelling (Coecke et al., 2013; Wilk-Zasadna et al., 2014; see also Section 3-3.5.3).
 Often, in vivo data from laboratory animals, or even more from humans, is helpful or even indispensable in order to clarify if or to which extent relevant metabolites are formed (see OECD 417 on toxicokinetics).

-Because of the species differences of XMEs, human in vivo data are the gold standard, however, it should be considered as the last resort and in view of the restrictions mentioned in Section 3-4.7 and the Memorandum on the use of human data (SCCS/1576/15).
+Because of the species differences of XMEs, human in vivo data are the gold standard, however, it should be considered as the last resort and in view of the Memorandum on the use of human data (SCCS/1576/15).